-A delicious dupe of the Starbucks Iced Brown Sugar Shaken Espresso – this cold coffee with a sweet brown sugar syrup and tinge of cinnamon will keep you cool throughout the day.
+A delicious dupe of the Starbucks Iced Brown Sugar Oatmilk Shaken Espresso recipe - this cold coffee with a sweet brown sugar syrup and tinge of cinnamon is not overly sweet but packs in a lot of flavor, caffeine, and comfort to boost your day.

 To be honest, Starbucks coffee tastes like burnt espresso to me.
 I probably haven't had Starbucks since October 2018.
 BUT TIK TOK MADE ME THINK IT WOULD BE WORTH TRYING!!